Bluethmann/training/README.md

 # training
-Basic repository for training students about git basis
+Basic repository for training students about git basics